Bachelor of Arts in Visual Communication

 The Stellenbosch Academy has a unique educational offering that aims to deliver creative, innovative and socially responsible tech-savvy graduates.
 This means our graduates leave with a combination of creative, business and theoretical skills and knowledge.
 As such, the curriculum has four interrelated components: Visual Studies (theory), Marketing (business-related theory), Discourse, and our Creative Majors.

-In this context the five majors (Art Direction, Graphic Design, Illustration, Photography and Multimedia Studies) focus on creative and industry-related practical knowledge and skills, with the remaining three components delivering vital context and theory that set our graduates apart in the South African job market.
+In this context the five majors (Art Direction, Graphic Design, Applied Illustration Design, Photography and Multimedia Design Studies) focus on creative and industry-related practical knowledge and skills, with the remaining three components delivering vital context and theory that set our graduates apart in the South African job market.

 Visual Studies develops students' understanding of how historical and contemporary world events have shaped the production of specific images, photographs and designs.
 They are exposed to European, African and South African forms of visual communication practice and theory, the intention of which is to enable informed decision making in our students' own creative practice.